-I am a PhD candidate in the Department of Electrical Engineering at Caltech, supervised by Prof. Changhuei Yang.
+I am a PhD candidate in the Department of Electrical Engineering at Caltech, advised by Prof. Changhuei Yang.
 My current research interests include:

 (a) Computational microscopy with model-based methods;